Corporate

 • Applications to extend the term of an administration under paragraph 76 of Schedule B1 to the Insolvency Act 1986.

-In early 2020, Phil undertook a three month secondment in the Financial Institutions Dispute Group at Freshfields Bruckhaus Deringer, where he primarily worked on contentious insolvency matters (often in conjunction with members of the Restructuring & Insolvency team).
+In early 2020, Philip undertook a three month secondment in the Financial Institutions Dispute Group at Freshfields Bruckhaus Deringer, where he primarily worked on contentious insolvency matters (often in conjunction with members of the Restructuring & Insolvency team).
 His work primarily involved providing day-to-day advice to the administrators of a large offshore insurance company on all aspects of insolvency law.
 Other significant work included preparing an urgent application to the court for the appointment of administrators, and reviewing documents in connection with potential litigation following a major corporate insolvency.

 Memberships & Publications